Code-Institute-Submissions/greek-beaches-memory-game/README.md

     - Samsung Galaxy A70
     - Huawei Y60 2018
     - Huawei P30 Pro
+    - Xiaomi mi 9 SE

 ### Known Bugs

 - The cards flip too fast on mobile.
 I tried to fix it with the time out in JS, but then it flips too slowly on desktop.
-Eventually gave the flipping a time out of 100.
+Eventually gave the flipping a time out of 10, which improves it a little bit.
 - When you find all the matches at 0 seconds, it shows both modals.
-- You do not see the background slide on the buttons clearly on mobile.
+- You do not see the background slide clearly on the buttons on mobile.

 ## Deployment